 Whist!
-Dinna roose him,
+Dinna rouse him,

 The auld sleepin' man-

 Steek the door; the mune-licht's on the lone hillheids-

-Wee elfin craturs is delyin' in the sand,

-They canna' miss the glimmer O' yer auld green beads.
+Wee elfin craturs is delvin' in the sand, They canna' miss the glimmer O' yer auld green beads.

-Here they come, the wee folk, Speedin' fast and fleet- There's a queer, low lauchin' on the grey hillheids-
+Here they come, the wee folk, Speedin' fast and fleet-